Leaked documents confirm the US government is secretly tracking journalists and immigration activists

-When I visited Nicole Ramos, an American immigration lawyer, at the Tijuana offices of the legal aid group Al Otro Lado last week, she told me she was worried that she was being targeted by the US government for special monitoring.
+When I visited Nicole Ramos, an American immigration lawyer, at the Tijuana offices of the legal aid group Al Otro Lado last week, she told me she was worried she was being targeted by the US government for special monitoring.
 She’s a director of the organization, which assists asylum-seekers and other migrants, and her two co-directors had already been denied entry into Mexico because of “migratory alerts” placed on their passports.
 Ramos didn’t know whether there was an alert on her passport and said she was afraid to leave Mexico because she might not be allowed to return.
 She suspected there might be a watchlist for people doing migrant aid work.

 Now we know that there is.
-And not only is there a watchlist; the US government has created a detailed dossier on her and 55 other people working on immigration issues.
+And not only is there a watchlist: The US government has created a detailed dossier on Ramos and 55 other people working on immigration issues.

 Leaked documents obtained by a San Diego NBC affiliate show that government officials have been gathering intelligence on journalists, activists, and lawyers in a secret database.